 I did believe my two best friends

-Some years ago in my late teens I believed that I started my journey with my two best friends.
+Some years ago in my late teens, I believed that I started my journey with mt two best friends.

-They were No 1 The cigarette and No 2 Alcohol.
-I believed these two friends gave me confidence, they made me cool when I was with them.
-Yes I fitted in nicely with my other piers, some of them had similar friends and some had friends that I was not allowed to meet.
+They were No 1 The cigarette, and No 2 was Alcohol.
+I believed these two friends gave me confidence; they made me cool when I was with them.
+Yes, I fitted in nicely with my other peers, some of them had similar friends and some had friends that I was not allowed to meet.

 When I was with them I was so in control, funny, witty and defiantly prettier than without them.
 This I knew because the mirror never lies.
 I was so popular.